GhostRiderSK/arbd1/pages/03.arduino-basics/arduino-nano/docs.md

 visible: true
 ---

-The controller board used in Board 1 is Arduino Nano.
+The controller board used in ARBD1 is Arduino Nano.
 Arduino Nano uses ATMEGA328/ATMEGA168 microcontroller.
 It has 14 digital I/O pins, 8 analog pins and 6 PWM pins among the digital pins.
 The complete specifications of Arduino pins are described below.
 #### Arduino Nano specifications
 |   |   |
 | - | - |